 1962 – 19..

 In 1962, the stagecoach became black and small.
 All inscriptions around it disappeared, and in place of the oval appeared a white rhombus with an unusual frame consisting of two solid black stripes and two fragments in the form of parallel lines.
-At the bottom, in a long flat line, appeared the name of the company.
+The company’s name appeared on a long, flat line at the bottom.
 It was written in capital letters with serifs.

 before 1996

-Stagecoaches were used where there were no railroads.
+Stagecoaches were used where railroads were not available.
 They crossed deserts, mountain passes, and quicksand and traveled the most difficult routes to prove the reliability of express delivery.

 1996 – 2019

-The stagecoach, as a permanent symbol of Wells Fargo, became an icon.
+The stagecoach became an icon, a permanent symbol of Wells Fargo.
 It became more detailed and colorful.
 Artists paid attention to detail, making the drawing as realistic as possible.
 In the upper right corner was the bank’s motto: “Together we will go far.”

 2019 – today

-Wells Fargo has endured several scandals, repeatedly accused of fraud and fined for numerous violations.
-To bring back the shaken brand image, the management launched an entire campaign under the slogan “This is Wells Fargo.”
+Wells Fargo has endured several scandals, been accused of fraud, and fined for numerous violations.
+To restore its shaken brand image, management launched an entire campaign under the slogan “This is Wells Fargo.”
 The rehabilitation attempt consisted of updating the logo and badge.

 Wells Fargo: Interesting Facts